M66B/FairEmail/FAQ.md

 Getting contact photos for both the sender and receiver is not really an option because getting contact photo is an expensive operation.

+<a name="faq45"></a>
+**(45) How can I fix 'This key is not available.
+To use it, you must import it as one of your own!' ?**

+You'll get the message *This key is not available.
+To use it, you must import it as one of your own!* when trying to decrypt a message with a public key.
+To fix this you'll need to import the private key.

 ## Support

 If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).